The Year America Died

 In The Year America Died, Greg Johnson comments on these crises, explores how a healthy society would have handled them, and explains how they can be used to promote white identity politics.

 The book also includes essays on Greg Johnson’s experiences in Norway in November of 2019, when he was detained on orders of the Norwegian secret police (who were working in partnership with antifa) to prevent him from giving a speech.

 The crises of 2020 are opportunities for white identitarians, but in many ways, the movement is unable to capitalize on them due to bad ideas, bad organization, and bad actors.
-Thus the book ends with essays on the pathologies of the White Nationalist movement, including terrorism, accelerationism, paranoia, misogyny, injustice, embitterment, putting personalities above principles, and the follies of “wigger nationalism.”
+Thus the book ends with essays on the pathologies of the White Nationalist movement, including terrorism, accelerationism, paranoia, misogyny, injustice, embitterment, putting personalities above principles, and other follies.